kormax/apple-enhanced-contactless-polling/README.md

 (BUG) If polling for both ECP and NFC-F, device will display NFC-F card in animation while actually selecting and emulating NFC-A/NFC-B applet.

-(NOTE) In IOS17 new AirDrop frame does not follow the beforementioned rules, as device reacts to it on first iteration in all cases.
+(NOTE) In IOS17 new NameDrop frame does not follow the beforementioned rules, as device reacts to it with an animation on first iteration.

 # Structure